Cynthia Brito

 About

 Cynthia originates from a working-class, first-generation Mexican family that settled in Uptown, Chicago.
-She now resides in Oak Park with her two teen daughters, Jocelyn and Marlene, two sons Remy and Santi, husband Mario, and cat Ohtli.
+She now resides with her two teen daughters, Jocelyn and Marlene, two sons Remy and Santi, husband Mario, and cat Ohtli.
 She enjoys biking, camping, playing soccer, dancing, and spending time with family and friends.
 She continues to work on various issues including immigration, education, reproductive justice, and youth issues.

 Service to Community